eucher/opennebula-provider/README.md

 * `os_tpl` - OpenNebula os template
 * `resource_tpl` - OpenNebula resource template, default: small
 * `title` - OpenNebula instance name

+You can use ONE_USER, ONE_PASSWORD, ONE_ENDPOINT environment variables
+instead of defining it in Vagrantfile.
+However, Vagrantfile's provider config has more priority.

 ## Contributing